 Research Associates, Instructors, Emeritus Faculty, Assistant Professors, Associate Professors, Professors, Post Docs, and Courtesy Faculty may serve as Principal Investigators on a proposal.
 The information below is the university policy; however, a college may have a more restrictive policy.

-- Research Assistants and no-rank faculty may not be Principal Investigators without special approval from the Office of Sponsored Programs; they may, however serve as co-Principal Investigators.
+Research Assistants and no-rank faculty may not be Principal Investigators without special approval from the Office for Sponsored Research and Award Administration; they may, however serve as co-Principal Investigators.
 Approval will be determined on a case-by-case basis.
-A department/unit chair’s approval of the Cayuse proposal designating a Research Assistant or no-rank faculty as the Principal Investigator will serve as the request to the Office of Sponsored Programs.
+A department/unit chair’s approval of the Cayuse proposal designating a Research Assistant or no-rank faculty as the Principal Investigator will serve as the request to the Office for Sponsored Research and Award Administration.

 Affiliate Faculty may not serve as Principal Investigators on proposals.